Supporting Educators • Promoting Learning

 Creativity and Corrections

-And this brings me to another important point about hand-written notation, again with parallels in the schools handwriting controversy: The ability to see corrections, working-out, and the creative process.
+This brings me to yet another important point about hand-written notation, again with parallels in the schools handwriting controversy: The ability to see corrections, working-out, and the creative process.

 More vitally, how does the process impact on the development of individual creativity?
 Might the ease of correcting, editing and producing a professional-looking score itself lead us towards a more lazy approach to composing?